Graduate Admissions: Master of Arts in Visual and Critical Studies

 Application Deadline: February 1

-If you are ready to apply to the School of the Art Institute of Chicago’s (SAIC) Master of Arts in Visual and Critical Studies, you will need to build a portfolio, gather all of your application materials, and complete the electronic application by February 1 for the fall semester (spring admissions are not accepted).
+If you are ready to apply to the School of the Art Institute of Chicago’s (SAIC) Master of Arts in Visual and Critical Studies, you will need to build a portfolio, gather all of your application materials, and complete the electronic application.

 Completed Online Application